david-harkness/connect4/README.md

 ### Javascript
-Most of the Javascript logic is located in a coffeescript file called app/javascripts/play.coffee
+Most of the Javascript logic is located in a coffeescript file app/javascripts/play.coffee

-### Backend
+### Backend API

 Get state of a game

 ```
-GET /games/11.json
+GET /api/v1/games/game_state/[ID].json
 ```

 Add a token